Ignore

 --id=<ISSUE_ID>

-Snyk ID for the issue to ignore, omitted if used with --file-path; required by other use cases.
+Snyk ID for the issue to ignore, omitted if the ignore command used with --file-path, otherwise required.

 --expiry=<EXPIRY>